 Courses typically take a few weeks to a few months, depending on how intensive you want to go!

 Although this guide is on the topic of how to become a home stager, the sister guide to this page, how to start a home staging business, delves deep into the topic of home staging marketing.

 For that reason, we won’t get in-depth on this topic right here, but we will skim the surface from a slightly different angle.

-Marketing is a board topic which covers everything to networking at the local coffee shop, to buying radio ads, to placing ads on Google.
+Marketing is a broad topic that covers everything from networking at the local coffee shop to buying radio ads, to placing ads on Google.
 We’ll summarise the marketing methods we find most effective for home stagers below.

 As an aspiring home stager, your marketing budget is likely very small.
 That means you have to get down and dirty, and out of your comfort zone (unless networking comes naturally to you).

 Networking can either take place in person at local events and conferences or virtually through the likes of Linkedin.